sjanhunen/dokimazo/papers/one-question.rst

    [Psa 51:2-4, 6, 10, 16-17 KJV] 2 Wash me throughly from mine iniquity, and cleanse me from my sin.
 3 For I acknowledge my transgressions: and my sin [is] ever before me.
 4 Against thee, thee only, have I sinned, and done [this] evil in thy sight: that thou mightest be justified when thou speakest, [and] be clear when thou judgest. ...
 6 Behold, thou desirest truth in the inward parts: and in the hidden [part] thou shalt make me to know wisdom. ...
 10 Create in me a clean heart, O God; and renew a right spirit within me. ...
 16 For thou desirest not sacrifice; else would I give [it]: thou delightest not in burnt offering.
 17 The sacrifices of God [are] a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.

+When David acknowledged his sin, he didn't go make a burnt offering to God.
+He went straight to the heart of the problem, his own heart.

 Where was his treasure?
 What did he talk about in his prayers?

 Psalm 119:11 - God's Word in the heart.

+Psalm 129:23 - "Search me and know my heart"

 Paul's Response to Sin
 ----------------------

 Bring in Romans to show the transition that takes place from Romans 7 to Romans 8.
 Response to sin is, again, key.

+God wants us to acknowledge that at the very core of who we are, we want things and we do things that aren't right.
+It's so easy to deny this or to run from this.
+It's so easy to build layers of self serving religion around this.
+But when we acknowledge the truth and we let Him in to do the heart surgery, things are so much better.

 The Greatest Prayer
 ===================